Hannah Karminski: Nazi era

-When, in April 1933, Jewish girls and women were banned from kindergarten teachers' and nursery nurses' seminaries, Hannah Karminski helped create a Jewish seminary for the training of kindergarten teachers, nursery nurses and child care workers.
+When, in April 1933, Jewish women were banned from kindergarten teachers' and nursery nurses' seminaries, Hannah Karminski helped create a Jewish seminary for the training of kindergarten teachers, nursery nurses, and child care workers.

 On November 10, 1938, Hannah Karminski was arrested, but released after a few hours.
 From that day on, the Jüdischer Frauenbund's papers were banned.
 From 1939, after the forced dissolution of the Jewish Women's League, Hannah Karminski headed the welfare department, or later welfare and emigration counseling, within the Reich Association of Jews in Germany, which was forcibly merged by the Nazi authorities.
-She held this office until her deportation, helping thousands of people to emigrate and thus saving them from imminent extermination.
-She personally accompanied children's transports to England, through which a total of about 10,000 Jewish children from Germany, Austria and Czechoslovakia were saved.
+She held this office until her deportation, helping thousands of people to emigrate, and, thus, saving them from imminent extermination.
+She personally accompanied children's transports to England, through which a total of about 10,000 Jewish children from Germany, Austria, and Czechoslovakia were saved.

 In addition to her work for the Reichsvereinigung, Hannah Karminski taught in the Jewish Seminar for Kindergarten and After-School Teachers, which she co-founded, where she also occasionally had to give exams.

-Until Bertha Pappenheim's death (1936), Hannah Karminski cared for her colleague and friend and later took over her functions in the Women's Association.
-In the following years, she joined forces with the Montessori educator, head of the Theodor Herzl School and school deputy at the Reichsvereinigung, Paula Fürst.
-She was deported to Minsk on June 26, 1942, together with another friend, the economist Cora Berliner.
+Until Bertha Pappenheim's death (1936), Hannah Karminski cared for her colleague and friend, and later took over her functions in the Women's Association.
+In the following years, she joined forces with the Montessori educator, head of the Theodor Herzl School, and school deputy at the Reichsvereinigung, Paula Fürst.
+Fürst was deported to Minsk on June 26, 1942, together with another friend, the economist Cora Berliner.

 "Today is Paula's birthday.
 How may she spend it?
-Not even one's thoughts can be sent to a fixed point - and yet she will feel them," she wrote in a letter in August 1942.
-Relatives in Switzerland persuaded her to leave Hitler's Germany, but Hannah Karminski rejected all opportunities to emigrate herself or to escape illegally out of a deep attachment to her humanitarian duties.
+Not even one's thoughts can be sent to a fixed point - and yet, she will feel them," she wrote in a letter in August 1942.
+Relatives in Switzerland persuaded her to leave Nazi Germany, but Hannah Karminski rejected all opportunities to emigrate herself or to escape illegally, out of a deep attachment to her humanitarian duties.

-On December 9, 1942, Hannah Karminski - ill, with a high fever - was arrested and deported from Berlin to Auschwitz-Birkenau with the 24th Osttransport with over 1000 people.
-There she was murdered on June 4, 1943.
+On December 9, 1942, Hannah Karminski - ill, with a high fever - was arrested and deported from Berlin to Auschwitz-Birkenau, with the 24th Osttransport, with over 1000 people.
+There, she was murdered on June 4, 1943.